feathery-org/slate/source/index.html.md

     .then(result => console.log(result));
 ```

-Create a form in your workspace from one of your [custom templates](https://docs.feathery.io/platform/white-label-feathery/offer-custom-form-templates).
+Create a form in your workspace from one of your admin account forms or [custom templates](https://docs.feathery.io/platform/white-label-feathery/offer-custom-form-templates).

 ### HTTP Request